plone/volto/README.md

 - [Python 3.7.x / 2.7.x](https://python.org/) or
 - [Docker](https://www.docker.com/get-started) (if using the Plone/Guillotina docker images)

-### Create Volto App
+### Create a Volto project using the generator

 Create a new Volto project by using the `@plone/generator-volto` utility.

 It will bootstrap a Volto project in a folder of your choice with all the required boilerplate to start customizing your Volto site.

-    $ npm install -g yarn
-    $ npm install -g yo
-    $ npm install -g @plone/generator-volto
-    $ yo @plone/volto
+    $ npm init yo @plone/volto

+follow the prompts questions, provide `myvoltoproject` as project name then, when it finishes:

     $ cd myvoltoproject

-Although we install and use `yarn`, the `@plone/generator-volto` tool still needs to be installed using `npm -g` because `yarn` has a different implementation of global installs.

 ### Bootstrap the Plone API backend